cmtso/EKI_IP/README.md

 | 11       | `PRB_iso`                    |
 | 12       | `PRBnoise_syn_iso`           |

+Unlike the others, Fig. 6 and 7 uses a non-informative prior distribution (i.e. prior ranges of zones overlap).

 All examples uses an ensemble size of 300 samples, with the exception of 2D_Pow (100).

+All use cases uses 1 level-set function to estimate 2 or 3 zones, unless otherwise specified. `LS2*` uses two level sets function for the 3 zone problem, while `LS4` estimates four zones.

 # Creating your own use cases
 Follow these steps: